Informational widgets

 Trip recording widgets refer to Trip recording plugin.
 You can use widgets to view brief information about the track recording on the screen.
 Such as Distance, Duration, Uphill and Downhill.

-Enable | Android: Menu β Configure screen β Widgets β Left/Right/Top/Bottom panels β Trip recording |
+Enable | Android: Menu β Configure screen β Widgets β Choose a panel β Trip recording |

-iOS: Menu β Configure screen β Widgets β Left / Right panel β Trip recording | |
+iOS: Menu β Configure screen β Widgets β Choose a panel β Trip recording | |

 By tapping | Starts/Stop track recording or View the graph. |